 9.4.2.3 Requirements when DRX is used

 When DRX is in use and measurement gaps are configured, the UE shall be able to identify a new detectable E-UTRAN FDD cell within TIdentify, E-UTRAN FDD specified in Table 9.4.2.3-1.
+When RRM enhancement for high speed is configured the UE shall be able to identify a new detectable E-UTRAN FDD cell within TIdentify, E-UTRAN FDD specified in Table 9.4.2.3-2.

 Table 9.4.2.3-1: Requirement to identify a newly detectable E-UTRAN FDD cell